SR-22 Without a Car in California

 In terms of coverage scope, non-owner SR-22 provides 30/60/15 liability when you drive borrowed or rented cars not registered to your household.
 It does not include comprehensive, collision, or protection for vehicles you use regularly.
 Standard SR-22, on the other hand, insures a specific vehicle you own and can include comprehensive and collision coverage on top of liability.
 If you have a financed car, your lender will likely require comprehensive and collision, making standard SR-22 the only viable option.

 The cost difference generally favors the non-owner policy.
 Because it does not insure a vehicle, the insurer takes on less risk of paying expensive collision or total-loss claims.
 However, the price gap varies widely by carrier and by the severity of your violation.
-Some drivers save between 30% and 60% with a non-owner policy compared to a standard policy on the same record, while others see smaller differences depending on how many carriers will quote them.
+Compare quotes using the same facts so you do not rely on a false apples-to-oranges comparison.

 To qualify for non-owner SR-22, you must not own a vehicle registered in your name, and you must not have regular access to a car in your household.
 If you live with a family member who owns a car and you drive it more than a couple of times per month, most carriers will tell you that you need a standard policy instead.
 Regularly driving a household vehicle without being listed on that vehicle's policy creates a coverage gap that non-owner SR-22 is not designed to fill.